centrica-engineering/muon/docs/component-guidance/inputter.md

 #### Do

-- Only use the specified text type. (eg. Text, Email etc)
+- Only use the specified text type (eg. Text, Email etc.)
-- Use autocomplete attribute
+- Use the autocomplete attribute
 - Base the width of input on the expected length of the input
 - Always include a label and keep them concise
 - Make labels easy to read and understand